mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 update.
 The stream is taken from the `data/nnnn.tar.gz` payload that corresponds to the indexed subfolder being processed by Mender, just like the header.

+When there are no more streams left, reading `stream-next` will result in a zero length read.

-**Important:** The contents must be read in the same order that entries appear in the `streams-list` file, and each entry can only be read once.
+**Important:** Reads must proceed in the following order: one complete read of `stream-next` (will always be exactly one line), then read the stream it returned, then another full read of `stream-next`, and so on.
+In addition, each stream can only be read once.
 If this is not followed the update module may hang.

 **Important:** An update module must not install the update in the final location during the streaming stage, because checksums are not verified until